Strange Loop Canon

 Should You Go To College - The varying strategies on going to college

 I am, therefore I think.
-But since arguments from authority still work, I'm an engineer and an economist, ran a hedge fund, worked in 4 continents and currently am a venture capitalist in London.
+But since arguments from authority still work, I'm an engineer and an economist, ran a hedge fund, worked in 4 continents and currently am a venture capitalist.

 But that's background, and maybe past is prologue.
 Life is filled with unwritten essays.
 About theories that never get to see the light of day, about insights that remain in a sock drawer, about relationship amongst ideas that remain unquestioned.
 This blog started as an attempt to create a philosophy I could live by, but that quickly got away from me, as strange loops are wont to do.